 This is the Board of County Commissioners (BCC) adoption public hearing staff report for the Second Regular Cycle Amendments 2022-2-A-1-2 and 2022-2-B-FLUE-2 to the Future Land Use Map (FLUM) and Comprehensive Plan (CP).
-The adoption public hearings for these amendments were conducted before the Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) on February 16, 2023.
-These amendments are scheduled for adoption public hearings before the BCC on March 21, 2023.
+The adoption public hearings for these amendments were conducted before the Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) on February 16, 2023, and will go before the BCC for adoption public hearings on May 2, 2023.
+These amendments were continued by the BCC from March 21, 2023 to May 2, 2023.

-The 2022-2 Regular Cycle Amendments scheduled for BCC consideration on March 21 were heard by the PZC/LPA at transmittal public hearings on June 16, 2022, and by the BCC at transmittal public hearings on July 12, 2022.
+The 2022-2 Regular Cycle Amendments scheduled for BCC consideration on May 2 were heard by the PZC/LPA at transmittal public hearings on June 16, 2022, and by the BCC at transmittal public hearings on July 12, 2022.